Tell us a bit about yourself outside of work – what are your hobbies?

 How did you get started in your career?

-I began my career working for Further Education colleges and Universities, before making the step into corporate learning and development in 2015.
-Since then, I’ve been lucky enough to experience a number of roles and build new skills.
+I began my career working at Further Education colleges and Universities, before making the step into corporate learning and development in 2015.
+Since then, I’ve been lucky enough to experience several roles and build new skills.

 How do you manage your disability at work?